grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-This, in turn, will force me to implement the methods from the `TrainFleet` interface.
+Now I am forced to implement the methods from the `TrainFleet` interface.
 Although this interface doesn't define any methods yet, we already discovered two in our Statement, so it will shortly need to get them to make the compiler happy.
-They will both contain throwing `NotImplementedException` which will land on the TODO list.
+They will both contain code throwing `NotImplementedException`, which will land on the TODO list.

 **Benjamin:** I see.
 Anyway, the factory compiles again.
-We've still got this part left:
+We still got this part of the Statement left:

 ```csharp
  fleet.Pick(trainId).Returns(train);